 In conclusion, the rate of SBP was not significantly different in users or non-users of PPIs in this cohort of cirrhotic with ascites.

-Key words: Cirrhosis; Bacterial infection; Spontaneous bacterial peritonitis; Protom pump inhibitors; Ascites
+Key words: Cirrhosis; Bacterial infection; Spontaneous bacterial peritonitis; Proton pump inhibitors; Ascites

 © The Author(s) 2017.
 Published by Baishideng Publishing Group Inc. All rights reserved.